DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/troubleshooting.rst

   * - CommandStation-EX software fails to compile with "#include IO_TurntableEX.h" in myHal.cpp
     - The version of CommandStation-EX is incorrect, you need the "add-turntable-controller" branch of `CommandStation-EX <https://github.com/DCC-EX/CommandStation-EX/tree/add-turntable-controller>`_

-Turntable-EX showing as offline with <D HAL SHOW>
+EX-Turntable showing as offline with <D HAL SHOW>
 __________________________________________________

 .. list-table::